dhirajnair/ecom-spa/terraform/README.md

 # Terraform Infrastructure for E-commerce SPA

-This directory contains Terraform configurations to deploy the e-commerce microservices application to AWS using ECS Fargate, RDS PostgreSQL, and Application Load Balancer.
+This directory contains Terraform configurations to deploy the e-commerce microservices application to AWS using ECS Fargate, DynamoDB, and Application Load Balancer.

 ## Architecture